This Content Was Last Updated on April 5, 2023 by Jessica Garbett

 Tax calculated under Self Assessment for any given tax year is normally due on 31 January after the tax year

-- eg 31 January 2024 for 2023-24 tax year.
+• eg 31 January 2025 for 2023-24 tax year.

 Sometimes HMRC will collect small amounts of tax due from your tax code.
 They can only do this if you have a job as well as self employed income.
-They can often make a mess of this, so its best to tick the box on your tax return to ask them not to!
+They can often make a mess of this, so it’s best to tick the box on your tax return to ask them not to!

 Payments on Account